 There’s no replacement for a healthy diet.
-The best way to get the nutrients you need is through good food sources, including a rainbow of fresh fruits and veggies, seeds, nuts, legumes, and lean proteins, and the right amount of sunshine.
+The best way to get the nutrients you need in menopause, or any time of life, is through good food sources.
+When you include a rainbow of fresh fruits and veggies, seeds, nuts, legumes, lean proteins, and the right amount of sunshine each day, you are well on your way to a nutrient-packed, balanced diet.

 Easy, right?
 Sure.
 Except not.
 Life is busy, and when we’re tired, over-scheduled, and stressed, good intentions disappear faster than a bag of French fries from the drive-thru.